eisacke/GA_First_Project/README.md

 #### Approach / How it works

-If the user chooses to input their own word, it is stored in the 'input' variable.
-The spaces are converted to '/' and the capital letters to lower case.
-If the user chooses to generate a word, it is randomly picked from an array based on their chosen category, and saved in the 'input' variable.
-This variable is then split into an array to seperate the letters and symbols.
+If the user chooses to input their own word, the spaces are converted to '/' and the capital letters to lower case.
+If the user chooses to generate  a word, it is randomly picked from an array based on their chosen category.
+The word is then split into an array to seperate the letters and symbols.

 The letters and hidden word are created dynamically, and once a letter selection is made it is determined whether or not the guess is correct.
 If a guess is correct, the letter or letters will appear.
 If a guess is incorrect, one part of the hangman is drawn.
 If 9 incorrect guesses are made, it is Game Over!